ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

        where has3DLesionLt5mm OR has3DLesionGt30mm;

 This logical ``OR`` operates on two sets of results.
-The first set contains of all result documents in ``has3DLesionLt5mm``, and the second set contains all result documents in ``has3DLesionGt30mm``.
+The first set contains all result documents in ``has3DLesionLt5mm``, and the second set contains all result documents in ``has3DLesionGt30mm``.
 The result of this logical OR is a new set of documents, each of which satisfies the logical OR condition individually.